Bayesian modelling

 If we ran the same MCMC as above but instead for 50000 steps, we obtain

 Note It is also possible to thin (record only the \(n^{\text{th}}\) iteration), but it is better to keep all iterations when possible.
-Actually, thinning should only be carried out when there are too many iterations for you to keep them and manipulate them in the memory of your computer.
+Actually, thinning should only be carried out when there are too many iterations for you to keep them on your computer and manipulate them.
+In short, thinning should be carried out only when your computer does not have enough memory to work with all iterations.

 Studying convergence